Probes

 Best of all, they address the research standards, which will teach the students skills that will serve them through middle school, high school, college, and beyond.
 From the CCSS standards:

-extensive range of print and nonprint texts in media forms old and new.
+“To be ready for college, workforce training, and life in a technological society, students need the ability to gather, comprehend, evaluate, synthesize, and report on information and ideas, to conduct original research in order to answer questions or solve problems, and to analyze and create a high volume andextensive range of print and nonprint texts in media forms old and new.
 The need to conduct research and to produce and consume media is embedded into every aspect of today’s curriculum.
-In like fashion, research and media skills and understandings are embedded throughout the Standards rather than treated in a separate section.
+In like fashion, research and media skills and understandings are embedded throughout the Standards rather than treated in a separate section.”-Common Core ELA Standards

 This addresses the College and Career Readiness Anchor Standards for Writing: